 Mr. Harla served as an aide to a Member of the State General Assembly, and as a Research Assistant in the Office of Legislative Services for the State Legislature.

-Mr. Harla has acted as a senior advisor to several New Jersey gubernatorial transitions for ethics, labor and matters of government organization, including the Governor's Office and the Attorney General's Office.
+Mr. Harla has acted as a senior advisor to several New Jersey gubernatorial transitions for ethics, labor and matters of government organization and governance, with a focus on the Governor's Office and the Attorney General's Office.

-- Rutgers, The State University of New Jersey School of Law - Newark, Newark, New Jersey
+Rutgers, The State University of New Jersey School of Law - Newark, Newark, New Jersey, J.D.

 - Honors: With High Distinction